-When trying to understand how different departments or functions of a business are performing, many organisations typically use metrics.
+When trying to understand'how different departments or functions of a business are performing, many organisations typically use metrics.

-2) Recruitment Process: Interview efficiency
+2) Recruitment Process:'Interview efficiency

+Interview efficiency is a great measure of your hiring manager's screening process.
+By dividing the number of candidates who have been offered the position by the number of interviewed applicants you will get a great indicator into how well your hiring manager is performing.
+Obviously it is role dependent, but ideally you should be looking at an efficiency rate of 30%, which means that job offers would be made to one of every three to four of the interviewed candidates.
+Alarm bells should start ringing if you see this efficiency drop to anything around 16% with only one in every six people interviewed offered a position with the company.
 Low efficiencies could bring to light a number of problems.
 Again, it could be that you're hiring manager is being overly selective and needs some guidance from recruitment specialists such as ourselves who will give them recruitment guidance on scheduling interviews, prepping candidates and getting interview feedback.
 If you need any advice, please don't hesitate to join us and pop a question in our Linkedin page, Response - Knowledge Network

-3) Recruitment Process: Offer efficiency
+3) Recruitment Process:'Offer efficiency